Zulkhairy Razali

-Mohamed Zulkhairy Hady bin Razali (born 16 May 1996) is a Bruneian footballer who plays for Indera SC of the Brunei Super League as a striker.
+Mohamed Zulkhairy Hady bin Razali (born 16 May 1996) is a Bruneian footballer who plays for PBDB FT of the Belait DIstrict League.
 Aged just 18, he was the 2014 Brunei Super League top scorer with 11 goals (widely misreported as 16 goals).

 Club career

 Zulkhairy is a product of Brunei's Sports School which alumni includes other Brunei internationals such as Afi Aminuddin, Azwan Ali Rahman and Shafie Effendy.
 Already a seasoned national youth player by 2014, he joined powerhouses Indera SC and helped them to winning the championship with two games to spare.

 Zulkhairy was largely anonymous in 2016 as Indera's season was disrupted by the Indera-Kasuka scuffle that made the club spend five months without playing a league match.
 He finally found his scoring touch in the following season, netting the opener in a 6–0 win against Najip I-Team on 10 July 2017.

-On 1 April 2018, Zulkhairy scored the first goal in the final of the 2017-18 DST FA Cup in which Indera SC won 2-0.
+On 1 April 2018, Zulkhairy scored the first goal in the final of the 2017-18 DST FA Cup in which Indera SC won 2–0.